Linaro/jipdate/docs/config.rst

 token based.
 Using token authentication is considered more secure than password.
 The `server` configuration must include at least an `url` attribute.
 A `token` attribute can be added optionally.
+To create an API token, follow the procedure described in the `Atlassian documentation`_.

 When the `token` attribute is present, Jipdate will use token based authentication.
 Otherwise, it will use password based authentication.